pretix/pretix-docs/docs/guides/meta/formatting.md

 If you want to tell the user to interact with one specific element on the page, highlight that element.
 Use the color OrangeRed #FF4500 (255, 69, 0) for highlighting.
 Use the Fontawesome-3 arrow symbols and boxes with a width of [0.5em](https://en.wikipedia.org/wiki/Em_(typography)).
-Take a look at the screenshots in the [tutorial](../../tutorial/getting-started.md) to get an idea what it should look like.
+Take a look at the screenshots in the [tutorial](../../tutorial/getting-started.md) to get an idea of what it should look like.

 Save screenshots in one of the directories in `/pretix-docs/site/assets/screens/`.
 If there is no directory corresponding to your subject, create a new one.